Azure/azure-sdk-for-python/sdk/appconfiguration/feature-management/README.md

 ### Feature Flags

-Feature Flags are objects that define how Feature Management enables/disables.
+Feature Flags are objects that define how Feature Management enables/disables a feature.
 It contains an `id` and `enabled` property.
 The `id` is a string that uniquely identifies the feature flag.
 The `enabled` property is a boolean that indicates if the feature flag is enabled or disabled.
-The `conditions` property is a list of `FeatureFilter` objects that are used to determine if the feature flag is enabled or disabled.
+The `conditions` object contains a property `client_filters` which is a list of `FeatureFilter` objects that are used to determine if the feature flag is enabled or disabled.

 ```json
 {